Six Reasons to Gift Skills Training to Your Employees

-3. Increased in-house capabilities
+3. Increased In-house Capabilities

 It’s a no-brainer – training your staff will increase your in-house capabilities.
 By investing in some quality skills training for your employees, you’re really investing in your business.
-Choose the training wisely and you’ll reduce the need to outsource tasks at exorbitant contractor rates, your team will be able to deliver more quickly and accurately and, depending on the training, you could even extend your business’ product and service offering and venture into new markets.
+Choose the training wisely and you’ll reduce the need to outsource tasks at exorbitant contractor rates, your team will be able to deliver more quickly and accurately, and, depending on the training, you could even extend your business’ product and service offering and venture into new markets.
 Not to mention the confidence your staff will have in chatting to clients and finding solutions for them, which, as another bonus, reflects well on your business’ professionalism and reliability.
 Choosing an innovative topic such as Data Visualization Tools & Techniques, for example, will build your employees’ confidence in communication and presentation, increase productivity in preparing both internal and external communication, allow them to identify the trends and insights hidden in raw data more efficiently and with ease, and even brush up their design skills too.

-4. The ‘feel-good factor’
+4. The ‘Feel-good Factor’

 It’s nice to give!
 That warm, fuzzy feeling of doing good (that must be what keeps Santa going all night on Christmas Eve), spreads throughout your body and makes you smile.
-Though in this scenario, you have one-up on good old Saint Nick’ because, after you gift skills training to your employees, you actually get to see the smiles spread to your recipients’ faces, you then get to see them grow because of the training you gifted and you get to see your business grow as a result, too.
+Though in this scenario, you have a one-up on good old Saint Nick’ because, after you gift skills training to your employees, you actually get to see the smiles spread to your recipients’ faces, you then get to see them grow because of the training you gifted and you get to see your business grow as a result, too.
 Soon enough, no one can stop smiling and your workplace will become more energetic than PlaySchool (though much more productive).

-5. Post-training skills sharing
+5. Post-training Skills Sharing

-Even if you only train one employee (or for larger organizations – perhaps one from each team), there’s always the potential for skills learnt by one employee to be passed onto others.
+Even if you only train one employee (or for larger organizations – perhaps one from each team), there’s always the potential for skills learned by one employee to be passed onto others.
 While it can be beneficial to send multiple people to the same training so they can reflect and work on the content together (two or more heads are better than one), sometimes it just may not be feasible.
 But that’s ok.
-When your employee/s return with their new found skills, why not ask them to teach other staff members?
+When your employee/s return with their newfound skills, why not ask them to teach other staff members?
 The return on your initial investment will increase in multiples!
 But this isn’t just for cost-saving purposes – there are other benefits too: